 - Closest Subway: F/V to 2nd Avenue; J/M/Z to Delancey; 6 to Bleecker

 - Best Bets: smoked fish, dried fruits, rugalach, babka

 07 of 08

-While no longer at its original Sullivan Street location, Jim Lahey's outstanding artisan breads coming out of Hell's Kitchen are still amazing.
-You can also find Sullivan Street Bakery breads at many of New York City's top restaurants, as well as at several Manhattan high-end grocery stores.
+While no longer at its original Sullivan Street location, Jim Lahey's outstanding artisan bread coming out of Hell's Kitchen are still amazing.
+You can also find Sullivan Street Bakery bread at many of New York City's top restaurants, as well as at several Manhattan high-end grocery stores.
 For the true bread aficionado, Jim Lahey also teaches classes about his slow rise, no-knead method of bread making.

 - Hells Kitchen Location Address: 533 West 47th Street (between 10th & 11th Avenues)

 - Closest Subway to Hells Kitchen Location: A/C/E to 50th Street; N/Q/R to 49th Street

 - Chelsea Location Address: 236 9th Ave (between 24th and 25th Streets)